Last Updated on 14 January 2026 by Cycloscope

 - low weight-bearing capacity

 The inventors of the thing.
-In 2010 Salsa came up with this awesome, anything cage for bike packing.
-Now this cage has probably been the most tested by bikepackers around the world, and it rarely failed even the most extreme missions.
+In 2010, Salsa came up with this awesome anything cage for bike packing.
+This cage has probably been tested by bikepackers around the world more than any other, and it has rarely failed even the most extreme missions.

 Moreover, this new Anything Cage comes with two EXP rubber straps that you can use to secure lightweight gears to your bike’s frame or fork.